Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 In the words of Arthur C. Clarke, “Any sufficiently advanced technology is indistinguishable from magic.”

-And so, armed with behavioral marketing knowledge and expansive pathways to mass influence through social networking, the largest technology companies decided to use the general public to test their unproven products in one giant beta test.
-Given these technologies need data to refine their responses beyond the normal search crawlers, these companies then proceeded to pillage data and intellectual property from public sites for their personal financial gain.
+And so, armed with behavioral marketing knowledge and expansive pathways to mass influence through social networking, the largest technology companies decided to release their unproven products to the general public in one giant beta test.
+Given that these technologies need data to refine their responses beyond the capabilities of search crawlers, these companies then proceeded to pillage data and intellectual property from public sites for their personal financial gain.

 Still, given the ethical and legal flexibility of well-financed sociopaths at the center of the technology, what are these AI tools and why is everyone so excited or fearful of them?